cms-dev/cms/docs/Running CMS.rst

 Configuring the DB
 ==================

 The first thing to do is to create the user and the database.
-For PostgreSQL, this is obtained with the following commands (note that the user need not to be a superuser, nor to be able to create databases nor roles):
+For PostgreSQL, this is obtained with the following commands (note that the user doesn't need to be a superuser, nor be able to create databases nor roles):

 .. sourcecode:: bash